Lumiera

 The Lumiera debian package

-As our whole infrastructure relies heavily on the Git version management tool, it’s only natural also to organise the (debian) packaging with the help of Git.
-Fortunatlely, there is a nifty tool called git-buildpackage, written by Guido Günther exactly for this purpuse: It treats the debianisation as a branch in the Git repository, forking off the mainline at the release point.
+Since our whole infrastructure relies heavily on the Git version management tool, it seems natural to organise also the (debian) packaging with the help of Git.
+Fortunately, there is a nifty tool called git-buildpackage, written by Guido Günther exactly for this purpose: It treats the debianisation as a branch in the Git repository, forking off the mainline at the release point.

-For Lumiera, this debianisation branch is called deb and can be found in the git:/git.lumiera.org/debian/lumiera repository.
+For Lumiera, this debianisation branch is called deb and can be found in the Repository git://git.lumiera.org/debian/lumiera.

 Debian-Depot for installation via Apt

-While it is easy just to build a debian package and then install it locally through dpkg -i, if we want to support automated installation and upgrades using the Apt package manager, we need to build up more infrastructure.
-The primary reason is that for any source package, a multitude of binary packages might be built for different architectures; moreover, we want to support several different distributions.
-For this purpose,the Apt package manager requires a precisely defined folder structure, accessible online via http: or ftp:.
-For maintaining this folder structure, there are three concievable levels of complexy:
+It is rather easy to build a simplistic DEB package and then install it locally through dpkg -i — however, if we want to support automated installation and upgrades using the Apt package manager, we need to build up more infrastructure.
+One of the reasons is that for any source package, a multitude of binary packages might be built and provided for different architectures; in addition, we also want to support several different distributions (Debian, Mint, Ubuntu…) For this purpose,the Apt package manager requires a precisely defined folder structure, accessible online via https: or ftp:.
+For maintaining this folder structure, three different levels of complexity are conceivable:

 minimal layout, manual maintainance